IIEWFL/prog6212-part-1-nikkigordhan/README.md

    b.
 The Start Date of the Semester. eg: 19/09/2023</p>
 <p> 3.
 The system should display a list of Modules with the self study hours.
 Self Study Hours ics calculated using the following forumula:</br>
    self-study hours per week= ((number of credits × 10) / number of weeks) − class hours per week</p>
 <p> 4.
-The user should be able t orecord the number of hours they spend working on a specific module on a certain date.</p>
+The user should be able to record the number of hours they spend working on a specific module on a certain date.</p>
+<p> 5.
+The system shall display how many hours of self-study remain for each module for the current week.
+This should be calculated based on the number of hours already recorded on
+days during the current week.</p>